galElmalah/clustering-hw/README.md

 # clustering-hw

 ### Original objective
-To complete incompleted data based on "distance" and visualize clusters of related data.
+To analyse incompleted data based on "distance" and visualize clusters of related data.

 ### What i managed to do
 1. Generate random incomplete data.